mikew123/ms26/README.md

 ## Weight
 The weight limit is 500 grams.
 Without a lid it weighs in at about 225 grams.
 <img src="support/ms_weight.jpg">
+Hmmm the coffee shop weighed it as 295!!
 ## Motor
 FingerTech "Silver Spark" 16mm Gearmotor 50:1<br>
 <https://www.fingertechrobotics.com/proddetail.php?prod=ft-Sspark16><br>